Kayli/logspub/dev-management.md

   - technical leader: leading a team with technical decisions
   - engineering manager: leading in both technical decisions and people management

+- master contract, master agreement
+  - often provide for local terms to be negotiated
+  - is a collective bargaining agreement
+  - covers all unionized worksites in an industry, market or company
+  - establishes the terms and conditions of employment common to all workers in the industry, market or company

 ## communication